Achievable logoAchievable logo

 As x→4 from the left (values smaller than 4), f(x) appears to approach −2.2.
 So

-But as x→4 from the right (values greater than 4), f(x) seems to approach 5 instead, so
+As x→4 from the right (values greater than 4), f(x) appears to approach 5.
+So

-Because the one-sided limits don’t match, there isn’t a single value that f(x) approaches as x→4, so the limit does not exist.
+Because the one-sided limits don’t match, there is no single value that f(x) approaches as x→4.
+Therefore, the limit does not exist.

 2. From a graph